Table of the largest known graphs of a given diameter and maximal degree: Table of the orders of the largest known graphs for the undirected degree diameter problem

-Below is the table of the vertex numbers for the best-known graphs (as of July 2022) in the undirected degree diameter problem for graphs of degree at most 3 ≤ d ≤ 16 and diameter 2 ≤ k ≤ 10.
+Below is the table of the vertex numbers for the best-known graphs (as of June 2024) in the undirected degree diameter problem for graphs of degree at most 3 ≤ d ≤ 16 and diameter 2 ≤ k ≤ 10.
 Only a few of the graphs in this table (marked in bold) are known to be optimal (that is, largest possible).
 The remainder are merely the largest so far discovered, and thus finding a larger graph that is closer in order (in terms of the size of the vertex set) to the Moore bound is considered an open problem.
 Some general constructions are known for values of d and k outside the range shown in the table.

-The following table is the key to the colors in the table presented above:
+Entries without a footnote were found by Loz & Širáň (2008).
+In all other cases, the footnotes in the table indicate the origin of the graph that achieves the given number of vertices: